Local Government Records Program

 down arrow right arrow

 No. Ohio’s records retention law, ORC 149.351, prohibits the unauthorized removal, destruction, mutilation, transfer, damage, or disposal of any record or part of a record, except as provided by law or under the rules adopted by the records commissions (i.e., pursuant to approved records retention schedules).
 If a record is not on your RC-2, it is considered permanent until it is properly accounted for on an RC-2 Records Retention Schedule form.
-An RC-1 One-Time Disposal of Obsolete Records form may be used if the records are obsolete, meaning records that are not longer created and maintained by a local government.
+An RC-1 One-Time Disposal of Obsolete Records form may be used if the records are obsolete, meaning the records are not longer created o maintained by a local government.

 How do I update or amend a previous records retention schedule?